RichardPHarris/Personal-Projects/README.md

 - Instagram account

 ### Beneficial but not required
--Knowledge of json post method
+- Knowledge of json post method